-have not readjusted relative to wages since the price rises of the 2000s.
-This has resulted in considerable affordable housing need

-- Greenfield Development: The limited supply of brownfield land means that to meet objectively assessed development needs, greenfield sites will be required for development, however, this needs to be reconciled with the appropriate protection of the plan area's outstanding environment, including its natural and historic assets. - Employment land: Demand from local business for space to grow and limited serviced employment land available. - Transport: There are opportunities for improved connectivity and economic links with Lancashire and West Yorkshire via road and rail networks.
+- Affordable housing need: House prices and rents relative to local incomes are high.
+In common with many parts of the UK, house prices have not readjusted relative to wages since the price rises of the 2000s.
+This has resulted in considerable affordable housing need - Greenfield Development: The limited supply of brownfield land means that to meet objectively assessed development needs, greenfield sites will be required for development. - High Quality Environment : Meeting objectively assessed development needs will need to be reconciled with the appropriate protection of the plan area's outstanding environment, including its natural and historic assets. - Employment land: Demand from local business for space to grow and limited serviced employment land available. - Transport: There are opportunities for improved connectivity and economic links with Lancashire and West Yorkshire via road and rail networks.